 It’s also a play on Y2K (I was choosing a domain name back in 1999), and it’s sort of Shakespearian-sounding, so I though it was a good choice.
 That lets you know the level of humor to look forward to when reading this blog.

 Most of my blog posts have something to do with running, though every once in a while I have something to say about other topics.
-Actually, my most popular post (by far) was about modifying the Kindle.
+Actually, my most popular post was about modifying the Kindle.
 I’ll also keep you up to date about any other projects I’ve got going.
-Subscribe to my RSS feed, click on the “Follow blog via email” button to your right, or follow me on Twitter or Google+ to automatically see new posts.

-If you follow me on Facebook you’ll get blog posts, plus a host of day-to-day trivia.
+You can also “Like” my author Page on Facebook to get updates on my writing projects.
+If you follow me on my personal Facebook page you’ll get those updates, plus the blog posts and a host of opinions, links, and cat pictures.
 Don’t say I didn’t warn you!

 Thanks for reading,